-Battery-operated coffee makers can take anywhere between 5 minutes-15 minutes while brewing the coffee.
-For instance, the Makita coffee maker brews the filtered coffee in 5 minutes.
+Battery-operated coffee makers can take anywhere between 5 minutes-15 minutes to brew.
+For instance, the Makita coffee machine brews the filtered coffee in 5 minutes.

 It heats cold water pretty fast compared to other brewers.
-On the other hand, the Conqueco Espresso maker takes 15 minutes to heat the water and brew the espresso shot.
+On the other hand, the Conqueco Espresso maker takes 15 minutes to heat the water and brew your espresso shot.

 These coffee brewers are pretty simple and small compared to more significant, electric espresso/filtered coffee machines, so these will be simpler to clean and will be less time-consuming.

 While cleaning the machine, make sure to wipe it off with a damp cloth.
 Please check if the removable parts are dishwasher safe or not.
 If not, you will need to hand-wash them.

 Battery-operated cylindrical espresso makers are the easiest to wash because they require a similar process to brewing.

 You need to run water through the system without coffee installed.
 This will ensure the cleaning of the portafilter, shower screen, and baskets.

 How many people are you making coffee for?

 Sorry to break it to you; but a portable travel coffee maker can’t brew more than one shot of espresso or one cup of coffee at a time, let alone for an entire party.